royk/playwright-feature-reporter/README.md

 ## To do
 - :construction: Supports embedding different test types in different parts of the document
 - :construction: Display generation date
-- :construction: Support for skipping a test from being reported
-- :construction: Support for marking a describe block as skipped, and show all its children as skipped
-- :construction: Supports marking a block with a test-type annotation and have its children inherit the annotation
 - :construction: Support custom emojis
 - :construction: Support including a link to a full test report
 <!-- playwright-feature-reporter--end -->